kotenev/MAVLink2BlackBox_Demo/README.md

 2. **GroundControlHandledPacks** - packages that can be received and processed only by the control panel **GroundControl**
 3. **CommonPacks** - packages that are sent and accepted by either party.

-And the following demonstration network topology is written to the resulting converter file.
+The following demonstration network topology is written to the resulting converter file.

 ![](http://www.unirail.org/wp-content/uploads/2018/02/Scheme.png)